 Light rail in Randwick

 The State Government's Transport for NSW is extending light rail from the Sydney CBD to Randwick and Kingsford.
-Construction will commence in 2016 and is expected to be completed by 2019.
+Construction commenced in 2016 and is expected to be completed by 2019.

 For the latest construction-related information:

 Council also publishes notifications of light rail related work by Transport for NSW on our website.

 The construction of light rail will result in the removal of an estimated 700-750 onstreet parking spaces.
 These are parking spaces used by local residents and shoppers.

 To help reduce the parking loss, Randwick City Council is proposing to change parking in some streets adjacent to the light rail route from parallel to angle parking.
 This will increase parking supply by up to 50%.